The rule.

 How to comply.

-Remove “guaranteed,” “risk-free,” “safe,” “the best,” “the only,” “100%” from marketing copy unless the claim is literally and provably true in the specific context.
+Remove “guaranteed,” “risk-free,” “safe,” “the best,” “the only,” “100%” unless literally and provably true.
 These are NCA flag words.

 Related rules.